Architecture For Landmark Nationwide Opioid Settlement Unveiled

 Overdoses tied to prescription pain pills have killed more than 200,000 Americans, according to the Centers for Disease Control and Prevention, and cost taxpayers billions of dollars.

-The wave of civil suits has already forced one drug-maker, Insys Therapeutics, into bankruptcy.
+The wave of civil suits has already forced one drugmaker, Insys Therapeutics, into bankruptcy.
 Another major firm, Purdue Pharma, has indicated they may follow suit.
 Judge Dan Polster, who is overseeing a trial of hundreds of consolidated opioid cases, has repeatedly urged communities and companies to reach a deal.

-That hasn't happened yet, but intense negotiations are continuing and sources tell NPR they expect many of the two dozen drug industry firms involved in the consolidated Ohio case to agree to some kind of substantial pay-out.
+That hasn't happened yet.
+But intense negotiations are continuing, and sources tell NPR they expect many of the two dozen drug industry firms involved in the consolidated Ohio case to agree to some kind of substantial payout.
 In the end, there may be multiple settlements, involving separate companies or groups of companies, all contributing to a national fund designed to ease the opioid epidemic.

 "Tens of billions of dollars would be needed to make a real significant impact on this epidemic," Rice told NPR.